amidukr/cpp-bridge-v5/README.md

 ## Goal

-The goal for modeling is to create least elsatic dyanmic algorithms that with harder connected mesh which will give steady and accurate result on large simulation intervals.
+The goal for modeling is to create soft-body dyanmic algorithms with hardest connected mesh which will give steady and accurate result on large simulation intervals.

+Matrix-Elastic model is considered as most advanced algorithm used in this study, and it is a target to be proove that it will give better result than just plain Elastic model.

 # Modeling

 Application can run in 3 different mathematic modeling mode to simulate dyanmic process in mesh model.
-Each of this model is combination of different algorithm presented bellow.
-Matrix is most advanced and the purpose of this project.

-Application mathematic modeling modes:
-- Elastic - uses Elastic and Minimum Energy algorithm
-- Matrix Elastic - uses Matrix and Minimum Energy algorithm.
-This is most advanced mathematic modeling mode in this series.
-- Matrix - just a Matrix
+- Matrix - assumes that model is stiff and uses system of linear equation to calculate Force distribution considering bridge model as whole system.
+This modeling is syntesis of two algorithms: Matrix and Kinematics/Dynamics.
+- Elastic - assume that model is elastic.
+This modeling is syntesis of two algorithms: Kinematics/Dynamicsa and Principle of minimum energy, while gravity shifting the positions of the model.
+- Matrix-Elastic - combination of Matix and Elastic algorithm to get best results.
+This modeling is syntesis of three algorithms: Matrix, Principle of minimum energy and Kinematics/Dynamics.

 ## Bridge Model Mesh